 Begin by reading through the passage.
 When you first begin Fix It!
 Grammar with your student, you may need to provide more guidance than in later lessons.
 Thus, this step can either be done individually by the student or with your help.

 Next, fix any grammatical errors and mark the passage.
 As the Fix It!
 Grammar series progresses, the list of required markups changes.
 Early on, students learn to mark all nouns, articles, and other parts of speech.
-Eventually some of these notations are dropped while others such as clauses and sentence openers are added.
+They also learn the correct editing marks for fixes.

 The teacher’s manual does a great job of explaining everything in detail, but that explanation is not another lesson to be read aloud to your student.
 Instead, it is a quick guide that you can reference to point out anything that was missed or may have been confusing.
 Encourage your student that mistakes are an opportunity to learn.
 Fix It!
 Grammar revisits concepts thoroughly so that students eventually gain confidence and mastery.

 Lastly, rewrite the passage making the identified corrections.
 The final step each day is for the student to write the corrected passage.
 The student may choose to write in the provided lines at the bottom of the workbook page.
 Alternatively, if writing in a separate notebook, the student will have a handwritten copy of the complete story when finished with the workbook.